ENSwR/simulation/configs/README.md

 Will be accepted to correctly configure Species A, but will not apply any effects to Species B or its niche.

+Negative values are not explicitly prevented, but may result in a invalid negative weight error when [infinite_resources](#infinite_resources) is *False*.

 **Note:** This simulation does have support for species affecting each other's niches.
 However, it has been disabled for this release.
 It can be re-enabled by uncommenting the lines noted in [../src/Dials.py](https://github.com/ENSwR/simulation/blob/main/src/Dials.py)